openshift/openshift-ansible/playbooks/provisioning/openstack/README.md

 The `required_packages` variable also provides a list of the additional prerequisite packages to be installed before to deploy an OpenShift cluster.
 Those are ignored though, if the `manage_packages: False`.

+The `openstack_inventory` controls either a static inventory will be created after the cluster nodes provisioned on OpenStack cloud.
+Note, the fully dynamic inventory is yet to be supported, so the static inventory will be created anyway.

+The `openstack_inventory_path` points the directory to host the generated static inventory.
+It should point to the copied example inventory directory, otherwise ti creates a new one for you.

 #### Security notes